Overcliff Undercliff Track in Wentworth Falls

 Fletchers Lookout

-At the Wentworth Falls Lookout, the track heads into the bush until it arrives at an intersection with a short side trip to the Fletchers Lookout.
-Go and check out that vantage point, as that is where you get to enjoy great views of the waterfall.
+At the Wentworth Falls Lookout, the track heads into the bush and soon arrives at an intersection with a short trail to the Fletchers Lookout.
+We recommend visiting that lookout, as it offers nice views of the waterfall.

-That intersection marks the start of the Undercliff Track, going westbound away from the waterfall.
+That intersection also marks the start of the Undercliff Track, going westbound away from the waterfall.

 2. Undercliff Track